dhanush-2501/hydro-analyzer/docs/README.md

 # Output

- * `transmissivity`: The transmissivity of the well in square metre^2 per day.
+ * `transmissivity`: The transmissivity of the well in square metre per day.
  * `storativity`: The storativity of the well, a dimensionless value.

 # Pumping Test Tutorial